Your Spanish course in Buenos Aires

-Clearly defined in a Tango song, Buenos Aires is the Queen of Cities.
+"My beloved Buenos Aires" is one of the most famous Tango songs.
 Perhaps its secret lies in having everything: culture, architecture, art, music, and non stop nightlife.
-Together, it all combines to form a fascinating city, worth discovering block by block.
+Together, it all combines to form a fascinating city, worth discovering block by block ("cuadra" as we say here).

 The city of Buenos Aires is South America’s most cosmopolitan city.
 Its port is situated along the River Plate and it is surrounded by the “Greater Buenos Aires”, where most of the country’s population has settled.